 The centre of the Quaker meeting is our quiet meeting for worship.
 We sit and seek a stillness together, without any special leaders.
 Hard to describe, we enter into a kind of communion with each other, the world, and with the divine presence.
 Sometimes out of this silent unity comes a message — someone may speak, read, pray or even sing.

 We are Quakers of all kinds — Christian Quakers, nontheist Quakers, Buddhist Quakers, and more — gathered in a circle around our 400-year old practice and our common quest to better live love.

-Our main meeting is on Sundays at the Greene Centre.
 Here are our opportunities to join us:

 Quakers believe that if you want to find out what God has to say, you need to listen.
 And so we spend a lot of time listening in quiet prayer.
 That quiet prayer time, which can happen anytime, anywhere, is the heart of the Quaker religious experience.

 What to Expect in Quaker Meeting for Worship